-- 1. The passive heatsinks for the Intel[®] 5100 MCH Chipset and the ICH9R should already be installed on the CRB. - 2.
-For each of the processors, Thermal Interface Material (TIM) should be pre-applied to the Common Enabling Kit (CEK) heatsink solution.
+- 1. The heatsinks for the Intel $^{\rm @}$ 5100 MCH Chipset and the ICH9R should already be installed on the CRB. - 2.
+For the processor, Thermal Interface Material (TIM) should be pre-applied to the Common Enabling Kit (CEK) heatsink solution.
 It will appear like a dry gray material located in the center position under the heatsink solution.
 If the heatsink solution is removed after the system is booted it will be necessary to clean the old thermal interface material off and replace it with a new TIM pad or thermal grease.
 Contact Intel Customer Support to get replacement TIM pads or grease. - 3.
-Install the CEK heatsinks over each processor that has been inserted in an LGA771 socket.
-The heatsink mounting screws should mate with the CEK springs that are pre-mounted on the bottom side of the CRB.
+Install the CEK heatsink over the processor that has been inserted in an μ FCPGA-479M socket.
+The heatsink mounting screws should already have CEK springs preinstalled on the screws.
 It is recommended to start each screw then tighten them down in a crisscross pattern.

-Align heatsink solution carefully and avoid over tightening.
-Over tightening can result in Caution: damage to the processor, heatsink, chassis, and/or the CRB.

-4. Plug CPU fans into the appropriate 4-wire connectors on the CRB.
-The fan for CPU0 connects to the "J9E1 CPU0 Fan Connector" on page 11 and the fan for CPU1 connects to the J5F2 CPU1 Fan Connector.

-Note: Fans should be installed so that airflow is directed down into the processors.
+- Caution: Align heatsink solution carefully and avoid over tightening.
+Over tightening can result in damage to the processor, heatsink, chassis, and/or the CRB. - 4.
+Plug CPU fans into the appropriate 3-wire connectors on the CRB.
+The fan for the CPU connects to the "J9H1 CPU Fan Connector" on page 11. - Note: Fans should be installed so that airflow is directed down into the processors.